 The Indian national leadership, then at the threshold of Independence, refused to support the uprising.
 The curfew that followed ended with over two hundred people killed on the streets and the surrender of the sailors on the dawn of February 23.
 Widely considered a ‘failure’ in its time and since then conveniently erased from Indian nationalist history, seventy years on the February 1946 uprising refuses to be assimilated into any single narrative.
 Based on archival material sourced in India and the U.K., Meanings of Failed Action: Insurrection 1946 revisits these five days as a memory that flashes up at a moment of danger, an episode that challenges India’s present trajectory.

 In the late 1890s, an epidemic of bubonic plague swept through the ports of the British Empire in Asia, dramatising the vulnerability of imperial power in its urban centres of command and control.
-Colonial cities like Singapore and Bombay served as gateways to regional and global flows of people, money and machines, centralised and accelerated by networks of steam, rail and electricity.
+Colonial cities like Calcutta and Bombay served as gateways to regional and global flows of people, money and machines, centralised and accelerated by networks of steam, rail and electricity.
 Freedom to trade and the rule of law underpinned both business and politics.
-Within these urban centres, power was shared and contested between colonial rulers, Indian elites and urban populations.
+Within these cities, power was shared and contested between colonial rulers, Indian elites and urban populations.

 ChaloBEST began in January 2011 as a studio-based learning experiment at Homi Bhabha Centre for Science Education (HBCSE) to make public transportation data available over the web, SMS, smartphones, and print media using free and open source software, open geospatial and civic data, and crowd-sourcing by commuters.